 This plan of study represents a typical sequence of courses required for this major.
 It may not be applicable to every student.
 Students should contact a department faculty member to be sure of appropriate course sequence.

 HI 100 Basic Geographic Principles: 1 semester hour

-An introduction to basic principles of geography, beginning with reading and understanding various types of topographical maps and identifying major global areas.
+This course is an introduction to basic principles of geography, beginning with reading and understanding various types of topographical maps and identifying major global areas.
 Emphasis on the various ways in which geography influences history, environments, and culture in global arena, and on concepts of geographic determinism.

 HI 114 History of Early America: 3 semester hours

 This course focuses on the first half of the American History; beginning with a brief overview of pre-Columbian America, and emphasizing the impact of eventual European settlements in North America.
 This course traces the founding of an independent United States, concluding with the consequences of the Civil War.

 HI 115 History Of Modern America: 3 semester hours